Hamilton City

 Practical experience

-As you progress in your programme of study you are expected to undertake a wide range of practical activities as part of your assessment.
-Preparation of maps, GIS applications, resource consent applications, resource management plans, iwi management plans, policy position papers and environmental monitoring plans are examples of the intended practical experience component.
+As you progress in your programme of study you are expected to undertake a wide range of practical activities as part of your assessments.
+Preparation of technical reports, GIS applications, resource consent applications, district plans, resource management plans, cultural impact assessments, policy position papers are examples of the intended practical experience component.

 Contact us